sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 [Create a Slack workspace][2] (or use an existing workspace, if you’re already a Slack admin).

 Then, visit `YOUR-WORKSPACE-NAME.slack.com/services/new/incoming-webhook`.
 Follow the steps to add the *Incoming WebHooks* integration and save your webhook.
-Your webhook channel and URL will be listed under Integration Settings--you’ll need both later in this lesson.
+Your webhook channel and URL will be listed under Integration Settings &mdash; you’ll need both later in this lesson.

 **2. Register the Sensu Slack handler asset**